jesperbjerke/Columns/README.md

 Columns
 =======

-Responsive column scss template, supports up to 10 columns (modifyable).
+Responsive column scss template, supports up to 10 columns as default, but can easily be modified to an infinite number of columns.
 It supports non CSS3-browser but needs extra classes in that case, see column classes below

 Options
 -------